General Pop-up Window

 If you or your dependant are hospitalized for at least 3 days, your Emergency Travel benefits will cover a visit from a family member or friend, if the attending doctor verifies in writing that the situation is serious enough to require a visit.

-• One round-trip, economy airfare, by the most direct route from your, or your dependant’s, provincial border.
+• One round-trip, economy airfare, by the most direct route from your, or your dependant’s, province or territory of residence

 • Extra costs of meals and accommodation up to $250 per day to a maximum of $2,500 per incident